genestack/user-guide/source/index.rst

-Omics Data Manager user guide
+Open Data Manager user guide
 ##############################

-Our **Omics Data Manager (ODM)** workspace increases the productivity of all kinds of data-related projects across Life Sciences - from Agritech to Genomics.
+Our **Open Data Manager (ODM)** workspace increases the productivity of all kinds of data-related projects across Life Sciences - from Agritech to Genomics.
 With so much breadth, it’s easy to get confused as to what exactly we do regarding **Data Management** and **File Management**.
 You might even think